vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 In my practice, I find the [ABIYZ pattern for understanding frameworks](/blog/2023/abiyz-intro#example-4) useful.
 Beyond that, I find it helpful to be aware of a large number of ideas from various walks of Computer Science and Engineering - very few ideas are brand new and every new fangled framework has several overlapping ideas from bygone eras.
 </div>

+## Programming Language

+{:.block-warning}
+> Become an expert at at least one language and stay up-to-date.

+Language expertise pays for itself through better code, lesser bugs and overall more fun.

 ## Building